larsiusprime/georgism/public/content/ldoucet/is_land_a_big_deal.md

 Also, keep in mind that LVT would see the elimination of the portion of property tax that falls on buildings.
 I just checked my own property tax records (I live in the suburbs of a medium-sized town far from any major urban cores).
 If the assessed land share more than doubled to 40%, under a 100% LVT regime I'd actually save $545.05 on my property taxes every year–and that's _without_ a Citizen's Dividend.

+<span id="5-land-ownership-is-highly-concentrated-among-the-wealthy"></span>
-## 1.5.
-Land ownership is highly concentrated among the wealthy
+## 5. Land ownership is highly concentrated among the wealthy

 Bill Gates, the world's fourth richest person, owns 242,000 acres of farmland across the U.S., making him the [#1 owner of private farmland in the USA](https://www.forbes.com/sites/arielshapiro/2021/01/14/americas-biggest-owner-of-farmland-is-now-bill-gates-bezos-turner/).
 But that's just farmland.
 If you're talking about [all land in the USA](https://landreport.com/americas-100-largest-landowners/), Gates ranks #49.
 Jeff Bezos is #25, and Ted Turner is #4.
 Rich people own a lot of land.